HashiramaP/FourierTransform/README.md

-Website that will be showcasing different Fourier Transforms 24/7
+Website that will be showcasing different Fourier Transforms animations 24/7